 - Vomiting or general nausea

 If you or your child has any of the symptoms above, call your pediatrician, family doctor or otolaryngologist.
-It is important to act quickly because a middle ear infection can easily be treated and the pain alleviated.
-Left untreated, the infection can spread to other tissues in the brain, like the mastoid.
+It is important to act quickly because a middle ear infection can easily be treated and the ear pain alleviated.
+Here’s what to do if it’s the weekend or a holiday.

-Until the fluids have cleared, the ear is susceptible to recurrent infections.
-It is important for the patient to continue to rest and take the entire prescribed course of antibiotics even though the symptoms may have subsided.
+Until the backed-up fluids have cleared, your child is susceptible to recurrent infections.
+It is important to take the entire course of prescribed antibiotics—even though the symptoms may have subsided.
 Older children may report being able to hear better several days after they have resumed normal activities.
 This is a sign that the fluid build-up has resolved.